MOISES BARBERA RAMOS

 Moises started to work towards this mission in 2018, researching the current methodologies used in Intramedullary Nailing surgeries after meeting with Dr Javier Coloma.
 Since 2019, acting as managing director (CEO) he has also managed the startup duties towards the community and its collaborators while leading the research and development of new solutions.

 Graduating with a Master's degree in Physics (with Honours) from the University of Liverpool, Moises has conducted studies on X-ray impacts and used the latest programming and electronic technologies.
-He has been the Vice-President of the "Coding and Robotics" Society in Liverpool between 2018-2019 and developed a new piece of software to control cars wirelessly which won a competition at the XJTLU University in Suzhou, China.
+He has been the Vice-President of the "Coding and Robotics" Society in Liverpool between 2018-2019 and developed a new piece of software to control driverless cars which won a competition at the XJTLU University in Suzhou, China.
 Besides technical work, he has also attended many conferences of entrepreneurship and incubators and has successfully received the Startup School Certificate by Y COMBINATOR, the world's best-renowned startup incubator.

 Moises has worked on research in particle and accelerator physics at CERN, the largest physics laboratory in the world and home of the Large Hadron Collider.
 Also, he has been an invited lecturer at private events teaching how to speak in public and use body language to communicate effectively with audiences.

 Dr. JAVIER COLOMA